hepplerj/jasonheppler.org/source/_posts/2015-05-07-united-states-historical-cities-populations.md

     thumb:
 categories: hacks
 tags: mapping, census, data
-intro: We're building a dataset of historical U.S. cities.
 ...

 Thanks to the hard work of Erik Steiner and Jan Lahmeyer, the [Spatial History